 To get more insight into the best tire care practices, we spoke with Joseph Klis, co-founder of AAA Approved Auto Repair shop Klis Brothers at North Shore Firestone in East Northport, N.Y.

-What are the biggest mistakes people make in regard to tire care?
+What are the biggest tire care mistakes people make?

-The biggest tire care mistakes made are the reluctance to listen to the professionals on tire rotation intervals, not setting the alignment yearly or when servicing the vehicle on every oil change interval (3,ooo or 5,000 miles), and failing to set the tire pressure to the manufacturer’s recommendation, Klis said.
+The biggest tire care mistakes are reluctance to listen to the professionals on tire rotation intervals, not setting the alignment yearly or when servicing the vehicle on every oil change interval (3,000 or 5,000 miles) and failing to set the tire pressure to the manufacturer’s recommendation, Klis said.

 The main purpose of this service is that the driver has the very best tire treads on the front of the car.
 It ensures proper handling, performance and ultimate tire wear.
 It is critical for the vehicle owner’s safety.